Washington Street (Boston)

-Washington Street is a street originating in downtown Boston, Massachusetts that extends southwestward to the Massachusetts–Rhode Island state line.
+Washington Street is a street originating in downtown Boston, Massachusetts, which extends southwestward to the Massachusetts–Rhode Island state line.
 The majority of its length outside of the city was built as the Norfolk and Bristol Turnpike in the early 19th century.
 It is the longest street in Boston and remains one of the longest streets in the Commonwealth of Massachusetts.
+Due to various municipal annexations with the city of Boston, the name Washington Street now exists six or more times within the jurisdiction(s) of the City of Boston.

 The street's great age in the city of Boston has given rise to a phenomenon whereby intersecting streets have different names on either side of Washington Street.

 History

 Until 1803 and the commencement of large-scale infilling of Boston Harbor and Back Bay, the town lay at the end of a peninsula less than a hundred feet wide at its narrowest point.
 This was the waist of the strip of land known as Boston Neck.
 Originally a single street traversed the Neck, joining peninsular Boston to the mainland.
 This was termed Orange or South-End Street.
 The route served as the first leg of the Boston Post Road to New York City.
 Starting in 1631 the narrowest waist of that isthmus was cut to make the town more defensible.
 To this end fortifications south of Boston were built to control the Post Road, both on the mainland and just beyond the man-made canal cutting through Boston Neck at what is now Back Bay (see map at right).
 These fortifications were gradually improved over the years, and considerably expanded by the British as the movement for colonial independence moved from widespread discontent to frank military revolution.

 In 1789 the name "Washington Street" was given to the section of this road running from the border with Roxbury (then a separate town) to the fortification near the present-day East Berkeley Street MBTA station.
 This was done in honor of George Washington, who rode the Post Road into Boston during his tour of New England in October of that year.

 The name "Washington Street" was extended on July 6, 1824 to include the roads leading north to Dock Square.
 This consolidated and replaced other names that had been in use along this path since 1706: